ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 ## Using SHARPy from a Docker container

+> **Tip** To install the Python environment, miniconda needs approximatelly 16GB of
+> memory.
+It is recommended to have at least that amount available for the
+> container in which you are building SHARPy.

 Docker containers are similar to lightweight virtual machines.
 The SHARPy container distributed through [Docker Hub](https://hub.docker.com/) is a CentOS 8 machine with the libraries compiled with `gfortran` and `g++` and an